PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 ### How much does Hotjar cost?

 Hotjar has tier-based pricing: Basic, Plus, Business and Scale.
 All plans offer session replays, although the costs and limits differ.
-Addtional features such as API access and SAML single sign-on are only available on some plans.
+Additional features such as API access and SAML single sign-on are only available on some plans.

 The free can only record up to 35 daily session replays.
 After this, the Plus tier offers 100 daily session replays for $32 per month and the Business tier offers 500 daily sessions for $80 per month (with the option to pay for more sessions).
 Finally, the Scale tier offers 500 daily sessions for $171 per month, but offers access to additional features such as Console tracking and the Hotjar API.